-Your workplace may have its own webhook provider, but a variety of third-party workflow services are available, such as Microsoft Power Automate, Integromat, Zapier, and tray.io.
+Your workplace may have its own webhook provider, but a variety of third-party workflow services are available, such as Microsoft Power Automate, Make (formerly Integromat), Zapier, and tray.io.
 All of these can be used to incorporate Survey123 as a trigger for an automated process.
-In particular, Microsoft Power Automate and Integromat each have a built-in Survey123 connector, allowing you to integrate Survey123 into your webhook workflow with minimum difficulty, and without the need to configure the webhook in the Survey123 website or to input a payload URL.
+In particular, Microsoft Power Automate and Make each have a built-in Survey123 connector, allowing you to integrate Survey123 into your webhook workflow with minimum difficulty, and without the need to configure the webhook in the Survey123 website or to input a payload URL.

 When you create or modify a webhook for a survey, the survey must be updated in the Survey123 field app for the changes to take effect.

-Integromat is an online automation platform.
+Make (formerly Integromat) is an online automation platform.
 Sign up for a free account to get started.
-Integromat has templates to use as a starting point for including attachments in your email notifications, adding records to spreadsheets, and creating calendar items.
+Make has templates to use as a starting point for including attachments in your email notifications, adding records to spreadsheets, and creating calendar items.

-- Click the Create a new scenario button.
+- On the Scenarios page, click the Create a new scenario button.

-- Click the module icon in the middle of the screen and select Survey123 from the menu.
+- Click the module icon in the middle of the screen.
+Search for Survey123 and select it.